November 11, 2015

-Colorado could be the first state to implement a single-payer health care system.
-Voters will decide next year on the issue, according to the Denver Post.
+Colorado could be the first state to implement a single-payer healthcare system.
+Voters will decide next year on the issue, reported the Denver Post.

 The drafting of ColoradoCare was spearheaded by state Senator Irene Aguilar, MD, and psychologist Ivan Miller, PhD.

 “Colorado deserves a better option, and now they can vote on one,” Dr Aguilar said in a statement.
 “Health care costs continue to rise every year, hurting Coloradans’ chances to get ahead.
 It’s time we get the insurance industry out of the driver’s seat and put families in charge of their health care.”